What is ESSENCE?

 - Fill out and submit an application for admission to HCC.
 You can fill out the application online or pick up a paper copy from the counseling office at your high school.

-- Submit high school transcripts and SAT/ACT scores (if taken) to the Office of Admissions, Records and Registration.
+- Submit high school transcripts and SAT/ACT scores (if taken) to the Office of Admissions and Enrollment Management.

 - Fill out the HCC ESSENCE Program (Early Entry) Application Form.
-This form is available online and can also be found in the counseling office at your school or picked up in person from the Office of Admissions, Records and Registration at HCC.
-This form must be submitted each semester a student is in the ESSENCE Program.
+This form is available online and can also be found in the counseling office at your school or picked up in person from the Office of Admissions at HCC.

-- Complete HCC placement tests or have the required SAT/ACT scores to exempt you from testing.
-A student is exempt from placement testing if they have a score of 500 or higher on SAT mathematics and/or SAT critical reading; 21 on the ACT mathematics and/or ACT English; or completion of college-level courses in mathematics or English.
+- Complete HCC placement tests or have the required SAT/ACT/PARCC scores to exempt you from testing.
+A student is exempt from placement testing if they have a cumulative high school GPA of 3.0, a score of 530 or higher on SAT mathematics and a 480 or higher on SAT evidence based reading/writing; 21 on the ACT mathematics and/or ACT English; 4 or higher in PARCC Algebra II and/or a 4 or higher in 10th or 11th grade PARCC English/Language Arts; or completion of college-level courses in mathematics or English.
 Learn more placement testing or view Web-based tutorials on the Testing Center page.

 - Call 240-500-2238 to schedule a time to register.
 ESSENCE students can't register online.
 Registration for classes offered at local high schools will be conducted in the classroom when the class begins.